CandleLibrary/Wick/README.md

 #### Asynchronous

 Wick component compilation is an asynchronous process that supports cross file compilation of components.
-The `componentFactory` object return by `wick.source` will not actually create any components until after compilation is completed, which can be some time after the `wick.source` returns.
+The `SourcePackage` object return by `wick.source` will not actually create any components until after compilation is completed, which can be some time after the `wick.source` returns.
 This allows component definitions to be in multiple files which can then be loaded and parsed asynchronously before the component compilation is complete.

 In this example document `A.html` contains part of a component
 ```HTML